Client Booklet

 Can I see my records?

 If you want to see our records about you, you can speak to your counsellor about this.
 You can ask for your records to be updated or corrected at any time.
 You can also ask for your records to be erased.
+If you don’t want us to keep your information, please speak to your counsellor.

 If you wish to complain about the way in which we deal with your information, please speak to us.
+What about letters and reports?
 Sometimes clients ask us to provide letters or reports to support them (e.g., for housing, benefits, or legal matters).

 We will provide a letter if you ask us to, and you have signed to say that we can.
 Your counsellor can explain more about this if it is needed.
 The letter will be limited to confirming your engagement with the service.

-Client Booklet-information, policies: Who can you share my information with?
+Who can you share my information with?

 All information you give us will be treated as confidential.
 We won’t talk to anyone else, unless you sign something to say that we can talk to them.